A look at the science behind protein and how it can help YOU live healthier…

-It seems crazy, but a little bit more protein can really help you lose weight by filling you up for longer and keeping those cravings at bay.
+It seems crazy, but a little bit more protein can really help you feel better by filling you up for longer and keeping those cravings at bay.

 "Protein is as filling as fat but as low calorie as carbs."